 How Taxpayers Can Update their Banking Information

-Taxpayers should begin by confirming their eligibility for the advance child tax credit with the Child Tax Credit Update Portal first.
+First, taxpayers should begin by confirming their eligibility for the advance child tax credit with the Child Tax Credit Update Portal.
 Eligible families can then use this tool to confirm that they’re enrolled to receive their advance payments via direct deposit.

 If so, families will be able to see the last four digits of their account number and the complete bank routing number.
-Changes can be made, which will apply to following payments through December 2021.
+After that, changes can be made, which will apply to the following payments through December 2021.

-In the event the portal shows that taxpayers are eligible to receive these payments but have not un-enrolled from direct deposit payments, the IRS will send a paper check.
-Banking information can be added on the portal to enable direct deposits with subsequent payments.
+If the portal shows that taxpayers are eligible to receive these payments but have not un-enrolled from direct deposit payments, the IRS will send a paper check.
+In addition, banking information can be added on the portal to enable direct deposits with subsequent payments.

 Married couples filing jointly must update their bank account information separately on the same day to continue receiving joint payments.
 Failure to do so will mean receiving half payments.

 The IRS recommends families switch to the direct deposit payment method to receive their money quicker.
 It also reduces the chances of mailed checks getting lost, stolen, or undelivered.
-The Federal Deposit Insurance Corporation website supports people who don’t have an available bank account.
+In addition, the Federal Deposit Insurance Corporation website supports people who don’t have an available bank account.